Sheriff's sergeant killed in California bar shooting "died a hero"

 "He was willing to sacrifice his life for the sake of others," Dean said on "Today."
 "He ran into danger — he didn't walk."

+Helus, 54, had a firearms training business in Ventura County, offering instruction on how to use and maintain various types of guns and the laws for carrying in California.
+On his website, Helus said he teaches in the Ventura County Sheriff's Office and was on the SWAT team.

+His personal Facebook page includes photos of him fishing and enjoying the outdoors along the San Joaquin River.

-The gunman was not immediately identified, but was found dead at the scene.
+The gunman in Wednesday's mass shooting was not immediately identified, but he was found dead at the scene.
 Law enforcement sources said it's believed that he shot himself, but Dean said the investigation continues.

 The gunman was not carrying any form of identification, he added, and his fingerprints have to be run through databases.